Daniel-J-S/Student-Facing-Website-PWA/src/course-materials/full-stack-development/week-2/day-4/lecture-materials/authentication-with-oauth.md

 #### OAuth Review Questions

-- **True or false - if your site allows users to authenticate via OAuth, you should ensure they create a "strong" password.**
+**❓ True or false - if your site allows users to authenticate via OAuth, you should ensure they create a "strong" password.**

-- **What are the advantages provided to users by OAuth?**
+**❓ What are the advantages provided to users by OAuth?**

-- **The advantages for web sites & developers?**
+**❓ The advantages for web sites & developers?**

-- **What is the _client application_ within the context of an OAuth provider?**
+**❓ What is the _client application_ within the context of an OAuth provider?**

 <br>
 <br>